FISH House

 The FISH House Ministry provides education, spiritual formation, and intentional community for young adults as they discern God’s call in their lives.

-Fellows live in the church’s parsonage and explore ministry as a vocation through classes, service, and mentorship.
+Fellows live in the church’s parsonage and explore ministry as a vocation through practical education, service, and mentorship.

 A group of women socializing outdoors under a large umbrella, with warm lighting and casual clothing.